MicrosoftDocs/azure-dev-docs/articles/java/sdk/lro.md

 ---
 title: Long-running operations in the Azure SDK for Java
-description: An overview of the Azure SDK for Java concepts related to long-running operations ms.date: 02/02/2021 ms.topic: conceptual ms.custom: devx-track-java, devx-track-extended-java
+description: Provides an overview of the Azure SDK for Java concepts related to long-running operations. ms.date: 02/02/2021 ms.topic: conceptual ms.custom: devx-track-java, devx-track-extended-java